 Dipping is generally most useful if you have a large quantity of pottery that will use the same glaze.
 The glaze is mixed in a bucket, which facilitates the amount of glaze, the glaze displacement as the pot is lowered into the glaze, and the movements used to flick excess glaze off the rim.Continue to 2 of 4 below.

 Begin to Dip-Glaze Pottery

 Dip glazes are more fluid than glazes used for brush application.
 A dipping glaze should be about the consistency of heavy cream.
-Make sure you stir the glaze slowly and throughly before using it, and also ensure that there are no air bubbles in it before you dip your pot in.
+Make sure you stir the glaze slowly and thoroughly before using it.
+Also, ensure that there are no air bubbles in it before you dip your pot in.
 The pot will be suspended into the glaze for approximately three seconds to allow the proper amount of glaze to coat the pot.
 You can leave in for less time if you want a thinner coat of glaze.

 Before starting your glazing, read Before You Glaze for basic preparations and safety tips.

 Using either your fingertips or dipping tongs, hold the pot so that the pot's mouth opening is level.
 In the photo, we're using a clear glass to hold the glaze so that you can see that the pot's opening is parallel to the surface of the glaze.
 Note the level of the glaze in the glass and how it will change from this picture to the next.Continue to 3 of 4 below.

 03 of 04